Dynabook Tecra: Tecra A5

 Toshiba began production of the Tecra A5 in 2005.
 It has since been superseded by the Tecra A6.
 Older models include the Tecra 720CDT.
 They were produced at Toshiba's plants in Yokkaichi and Hangzhou.

-The Tecra A5 has 14" WXGA wide screen LCD display with a native resolution of 1280x768 pixels.
-The laptop's exterior is mostly black but the back of the laptop lid has a silver finish.
+The Tecra A5 has a 14-inch WXGA wide-screen LCD display with a native resolution of 1280×768 pixels.
+The laptop's exterior is mostly black, but the back of the laptop lid has a silver finish.
 The laptop has stereo speakers which are located under the LCD display.
 When compared to its cousin the Satellite, the Tecra is generally more expensive and more business oriented, each having different features and capabilities.